Published in Criminal Law on May 5, 2022.

 If you admit to the probation violation or the court determines you have violated the probation sentence, the court has the discretion to take a wide variety of actions against you.

-This includes sentencing you to jail or prison, ordering you to community corrections, continuing you on probation, or closing out the probation.
+This includes sentencing you to jail or prison, ordering you to community corrections, continuing you on probation, extending your probation, adding terms to your probation, or closing out the probation.

 The court also has discretion as it relates to the amount of time you may get.